 Alcohol is ultimately processed by the liver, which can handle about one standard drink per hour.
 Consuming more than that can lead to feelings of intoxication and high levels of blood alcohol.
 Some people, especially those of Asian descent, lack an enzyme that assists with the processing of alcohol.
 They may experience additional unpleasant effects from using this drug, including nausea and headache.

 The way alcohol makes people feel depends in part on how much has been consumed.
 At first, people may feel a little warm and happy.
 Drinking more can lead to exaggerated displays of emotion and increased feelings of happiness.
 Alcohol affects reflexes and reaction times in people, but it also leads to disinhibition.
 People tend to feel more confident when they are drinking.
 Some people will do things they would normally be afraid or intimidated to do while they are drinking.
 These may be small things, like approaching attractive people to talk to them, or they may be willing to attempt dangerous physical stunts.

 Alcohol is used and liked by many people because of its reputation as a social lubricant.
 It can make interacting with others feel more natural and easy for those who are normally anxious or inhibited.
 The pleasant effects of alcohol can influence a growing psychological or physical dependency on the drug.

 Consuming more than four alcoholic drinks in two hours is known as binge drinking.
 This kind of drinking can increase risky behavior.
-In turn, this behavior can increase the risk of contracting an STD, participating in a fight or driving impaired.
+In turn, this behavior can increase the risk of participating in a fight or driving impaired.
 The toxins in alcohol also increase the risk of developing certain cancers.
 Binge drinking can result in alcohol poisoning, coma and even death in some cases.

 Mixing Alcohol and Opioids